derekmedrano/readme-generator/README.md

 # readme-generator ![license](https://img.shields.io/badge/license-MIT-blue)

 ## Description
 Generates a professional readme template for use in projects!
+App runs using Node.js

 ## Table of Contents